 After years of deteriorating conditions at Greenwich, the Observatory moved to Herstmonceux Castle in Sussex.
 The move began in 1948 and was completed in 1957.
 The Observatory remained at Herstmonceux until the end of the 1980s when it was moved to Cambridge.
 This page should be read in conjunction with:

 During the nineteenth century, as London grew and became more industrialised, the observing conditions at Greenwich gradually deteriorated.
 St Paul’s Cathedral which is less than five miles away is today visible from the Observatory on most days of the year.
-At the start of 1874 however, viewing conditions were particularly grim.
-The Cathedral could scarcely be seen for months on end, becoming ‘fairly visible for the first time’ on 17 May (RGO6/26/201).
+At the start of 1874 however, viewing conditions were particularly grim and the Cathedral could scarcely be seen for months on end.
+An entry in Airy’s journal states that it became ‘fairly visible for the first time’ that year on 17 May (RGO6/26/201).

 In 1881 Airy resigned as Astronomer Royal.
 William Christie his Chief Assistant, was appointed to replace him.
 It was under Christie, that the Observatory went through one of its greatest periods of expansion.
 In contrast to the changes that took place under Airy, the changes under Christie lacked focus being shaped instead by the unsolicited gifts of three large telescopes – the Lassell and the two Thompsons.
 Had a strategic plan been in place, it is not impossible that part of the Observatory at least, would have been located away from the smoke of Greenwich by the start of the twentieth century.